 HSI’s capital funds for neighborhood development come from both private and government grants.

-60 percent of HSI’s operating funds come from from tenant rents, and 40 percent from federal, state and city governments.
-For every dollar HSI receives, 97 cents goes directly to housing and program services.
+70 percent of HSI’s operating funds come from tenant rents and fees for managing low income housing projects, and 30 percent is from federal, state and city governments.
+For every dollar HSI receives, 94 cents goes directly to housing and program services.

 HSI has provided both short and long-term affordable housing on O‘ahu for more than a quarter century.